MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-virtual-appointments-app.md

 View and monitor all scheduled and on-demand virtual appointments in the appointment calendar, with updates in real time.

 - Scheduled appointments are booked for a specific date, time, and duration.
 These appointments are booked by schedulers in your organization in the app or by customers through your online [booking page](/microsoft-365/frontline/virtual-appointments-app#publish-a-booking-page).
-- On-demand appointments are booked by your customers through your online [booking page](/microsoft-365/frontline/virtual-appointments-app#publish-a-booking-page) for services that your staff provide upon request, similar to a walk-in waiting room.
+- On-demand appointments are booked by your customers through your online [booking page](/microsoft-365/frontline/virtual-appointments-app#publish-a-booking-page) for services that your staff provides upon request, similar to a walk-in waiting room.

 From the queue, schedulers can add a new scheduled appointment, view relevant appointment details, and see appointment statuses throughout the day.
 They can also send email reminders to assigned staff and attendees and send SMS text notifications to attendees for scheduled appointments.
 Staff can join appointments directly from the queue.